Bitcoin Forum

 The forum sells ad space in the area beneath the first post of every topic page.
 This income is used primarily to cover hosting costs and to pay moderators for their work (there are many moderators, so each moderator gets only a small amount -- moderators should be seen as volunteers, not employees).
 Any leftover amount is typically either saved for future expenses or otherwise reinvested into the forum or the ecosystem.

 Ads are allowed to contain any non-annoying HTML/CSS style.
 No images, JavaScript, or animation.
 Ads must appear 3 or fewer lines tall in my browser (Firefox, 900px wide).
 Ad text may not contain lies, misrepresentation, or inappropriate language.
 Ads may not link directly to any NSFW page.
-No ICOs, banks, or funds; I may very rarely make exceptions if you convince me that you are ultra legit, but don't count on it.
+No ICOs, banks, funds, or anything else that a person can be said to "invest" in; I may very rarely make exceptions if you convince me that you are ultra legit, but don't count on it.
 Ads may be rejected for other reasons, and I may remove ads even after they are accepted.

 There are 10 total ad slots which are randomly rotated.
 So one ad slot has a one in ten chance of appearing.
 Nine of the slots are for sale here.
 Ads appear only on topic pages with more than one post, and only for people using the default theme.